aartisr/heimdall-electra/README.md

                               └─► Candidate L2 event record
 ```

-The full physics-to-software chain:
+The software expresses the proposed chain as three reviewable data levels:
 - **L0** — Raw timestamped waveform samples from each receiver node
 - **L1** — Calibrated, quality-checked observation with provenance metadata
 - **L2** — Candidate detection with score, gate decisions, uncertainty, and full audit trail

 ---

-## Architecture
+## How the Repository Keeps the Question Intact

 ```mermaid
 flowchart LR